vsalova/lane_lines/LaneNet/LaneNet_steps.md

 ## Infer on Video with postprocessing

 Make sure you are in the root directory of LaneNet

 You'll want to go into the python file to change some stuff probably.

+You can change the colors of the lane lines, the directories used for the videos, and other stuff in `test_lanenet_postprocess.py`

 	`python3 tools/test_lanenet_postprocess.py`